Our Team

 Vice President, Co-founder, Author

-Nina is a master clinician, author, and the marketing persona of the Stuttering Therapy Resources team.
+Nina is an ASHA Fellow, clinician, author, and the marketing persona of the Stuttering Therapy Resources team.
 She loves to develop practical, innovative therapy activities that are designed to streamline workload management.
-Nina currently serves as staff fluency specialist for Frisco ISD and fluency disorder specialist consultant for San Diego Unified Schools.
-Her private practice is dedicated to children and adolescents who stutter, and she travels extensively, presenting interactive workshops on topics related to fluency disorders.
+Nina also presents professional development seminars regarding all aspects of neurodiversity-affirming stuttering assessment and therapy.
+Nina has been a career-long school-based SLP, and developed district positions of stuttering specialist and mentor for six school districts in her career.
+Nina's private practice is dedicated to children and adolescents who stutter.
+For her volunteerism, Nina received the National Stuttering Association Speech-Language Pathologist of the Year and Hall of Fame awards.
 Nina's contributions to service delivery in the schools were recognized with the American Speech-Language Hearing Association 2013 Rolland Van Hattum Award for Contributions in the Schools and the ASHA 2019 Certificate of Recognition for Outstanding Contributions in Preschool -Grade 12 Education Settings.
-She is also a recipient of the National Stuttering Association Speech-Language Pathologist of the Year and Hall of Fame awards.
 Information about Nina’s practice and seminars can be found at www.NinaReeves.com.
 In her spare time (Is this a thing?), Nina enjoys cycling, learning Italian, and color-coding everything possible!
-She hates being on camera but is working through this on a hierarchy of desensitization as she shows up more in social media posts.
+She hates being on camera but is working through this fear via a hierarchy of desensitization as she shows up more in our social media content.

 Lee Reeves, DVM